Assam CM says minority leaders agree on need to curb | Education

 ''Today I met over 150 intellectuals, writers, doctors, artistes, historians and professors among others.
 We discussed various issues confronting the Assamese minority people,'' he added.

-All present in the meeting agreed that ''population explosion'' in some parts of Assam pose a threat to the development of the state, he added.
+All present in the meeting agreed that a ''population explosion'' in some parts of Assam posed a threat to the development of the state, he added.

 ''If Assam wants to become one of the top five states in India, then we have to manage our population explosion.